Cannes honors Lord Brougham

-Cannes has much to thank Lord Henry Brougham for, so much so that on the occasion of the 100th anniversary of his birth, a bronze statue was erected in memory of his great influence on the development of the city.
+Cannes owes a great deal to Lord Henry Brougham—so much so that, on the centenary of his birth, a bronze statue was erected to commemorate his major influence on the city’s development.

 Came to Cannes by chance

-However, it was a pure coincidence that Lord Brougham arrived in 1835 at the then only small and poor fishing village.
+It was pure coincidence that brought Lord Brougham to the then small, poor fishing village in 1835.

-He was on his way to Italy when an outbreak of cholera blocked the Italian border and he was forced to stay in France.
+He was on his way to Italy when a cholera outbreak closed the Italian border, forcing him to stay in France.

-He sought temporary residence in the small fishing village of Cannes, and fell so in love with the city and the surrounding coastline that he settled permanently in the city.
+He sought temporary refuge in the little fishing village of Cannes and fell so in love with the town and its coastline that he settled there permanently.

-It initiated a true building boom and many of the large impressive aristocratic villas that adorn the Riviera today were built by the English nobility in the 1800s and early 1900s.
+That sparked a real building boom, and many of the grand, impressive aristocratic villas that now grace the Riviera were built by the English nobility in the 19th and early 20th centuries.

-With the nobility also came the interest of ordinary people to visit Cannes and the Riviera and this set in motion a significant hotel construction.
+With the nobility came broader interest among ordinary people to visit Cannes and the Riviera, which in turn fueled significant hotel construction.

-Many exotic plants followed in this recovery.
-From Africa came Eucalyptus, from Australia Mimosa and in 1864 came the legendary Palm Tree – Phoenix Canarienses, which today is synonymous with life on the French Riviera.
+Many exotic plants flourished during this boom.
+From Africa came eucalyptus, from Australia mimosa, and in 1864 the legendary palm tree—Phoenix canariensis—arrived, today a symbol of life on the French Riviera.

 By Tommy Sverre / 2021